ioccc-src/winner/2020/ferguson1/chocolate-cake.md

 Here's a delicious double-layered chocolate fudge cake that is something of my mum's speciality.
-It's complicated and I should warn that nobody has seemed to get it down as well as she has but it's well worth the effort if you love chocolate.
+It's complicated and I should warn that nobody has seemed to get it down as well as she has but it's well worth the effort if you love chocolate and have the time and patience.

 My late stepmum who only liked white 'chocolate' loved this cake!
-This picture below has my feeble attempt at drawing the letters `IOCCC` on it so it's not as pretty as usual (it usually has more style on the top of the cake too) but you should get the idea:
+The picture below is after it's been iced.
+The image [ioccc-cake.jpg](ioccc-cake.jpg) was a feeble attempt at drawing `IOCCC` into the cake before icing, a different time.
+The picture below was taken for my birthday (14 February) in 2022 as it's the best one I have:

 ![picture of the Double-layered chocolate fudge cake](cake.jpg)